anonymousksr/Movie-Recommendation-Sysytem/README.md

 # Movie-Recommendation-System
-Movie Recommendation System using Python and Flask Developed by
+Movie Recommendation System using Python and Flask
--S Mallik Nayak
+#Developed by Sarveswara Rao Kanduri